MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot.zh-cn/Instructions/Demos/DEMO_module5_3-improve-code-security-github-copilot-chat.md

     ```

-1. 实现建议的更新，以帮助提高 `Program.cs` 文件的代码安全性。
+1. Implement the suggested updates that help to improve code security for your `Program.cs` file.

-1. 为了确保更改不会造成错误，请生成并运行解决方案。
+1. To ensure that no errors were introduced by the changes, build and run your solution.

-## 总结
+## Summary

-在本演示中，你已使用 GitHub Copilot 对话助手生成了建议，以提高示例应用程序中的代码安全性。 你开发了提示，以指示 GitHub Copilot 提供有关改进身份验证、数据保护、日志记录和其他安全相关主题的建议。 你实施了建议的更新，以提高 APL2007M5BankAccount-Security 项目中 BankAccount 类和 Program 类的安全性****。
+In this demo, you used GitHub Copilot Chat to generate suggestions for improving code security in a sample application.
+You developed prompts that directed GitHub Copilot to provide suggestions for improving authentication, data protection, logging, and other security-related topics.
+You implemented the suggested updates to improve the security of the BankAccount class and the Program class in the **APL2007M5BankAccount-Security** project.